 The Current Account is the difference between a nation’s total exports of goods, services, and transfers, versus its total imports.
 Transactions in financial assets and liabilities are excluded.

-The level of the current account is followed as an indicator of trends in foreign trade so it is considered as a big market mover.
+The level of the current account is followed as an indicator of trends in foreign trade so it is considered a big market mover.

 The Current Account Balance (CAB) is a function relating to a country’s Balance of Payments (BOP), others being the Capital Account and the Financial Account.